dyahalomi/dyahalomi.github.io/_pages/about.md

   - /about.html
 ---

----
-permalink: /
-title: "About Me"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 I am a graduate student at Columbia University in the Department of Astronomy & Astrophysics.
 I received my bachelor's from MIT in Physics with a Concentration in Astronomy and with Minors in Computer Science and Comparitive Media Studies in 2018.
 After MIT, I spent two years working as a part of the TESS Science Team at the Center for Astrophysics | Harvard & Smithsonian.
 Currently, I am a [LSSTC DSFP Fellow](https://www.lsstcorporation.org/lincc/fellowship_program) and an [AAS NOLP Fellow](https://aas.org/nolp).